Reeves ‘considers ISA reform’ in Autumn Budget – what could be announced?

 MoneyWeekWednesday, October 15, 2025 at 2:40:26 PM

-Chancellor Rachel Reeves is reportedly revisiting the idea of reducing the cash ISA allowance to £10,000 in the upcoming Autumn Budget.
-This potential change could significantly impact savers, as it may limit the amount individuals can save tax-free.
-Understanding these developments is crucial for anyone looking to maximize their savings strategy.
+Chancellor Rachel Reeves is reportedly contemplating changes to the cash ISA allowance in the upcoming Autumn Budget.
+This potential reform could significantly impact savers, as it may alter how much individuals can save tax-free.
+Understanding these changes is crucial for anyone looking to maximize their savings and financial planning.

 Was this article worth reading?
 Share it